JordanMicahBennett/ROBOTIZE_JA/README.md

 # APPLY FOR FREE ARTIFICIAL INTELLIGENCE DEVELOPMENT FOR YOUR INSTITUTION BY ROBOTIZE_JA
-Let's talk about how Ai can benefit/enhance your insitution's pipeline.
+Let's talk about how Ai can benefit/enhance your institution's pipeline.
 Contact the emails above, or 876-547-0790.